How to choose the best line trimmer

 Petrol line trimmers

-Petrol engines are best for performance and endurance, especially for levelling long grass and weeds.
+Petrol line trimmers are best for performance and endurance, especially for levelling long grass and weeds.
 But they’re heavy, noisy, and can be harder to start than other types.

 Most petrol line trimmers have 2-stroke motors, which means mixing the right ratio of oil and petrol, and dealing with fumes.

 They also require maintenance similar to that of a 2-stroke lawnmower, including checks and occasional replacement of the spark plug and air filter.
-Four-stroke models need the engine oil replacing periodically too.
+Four-stroke line trimmers need the engine oil replacing periodically too.

 Battery-powered (cordless) line trimmers